llamasearchai/OpenSafe/CONTRIBUTING.md

-# Contributing to OpenAI Safe Platform
+# Contributing to OpenSafe

-Thank you for your interest in contributing to OpenAI Safe Platform!
+Thank you for your interest in contributing to OpenSafe!
 This document provides guidelines and information for contributors.

-## 🤝 Code of Conduct
+## Code of Conduct

 We are committed to providing a welcoming and inclusive environment.
 Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md).

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites
 - Node.js 18+